makersacademy/CV/README.md

 #### Communication

 Ability to impart technical information clearly, to a range of specialists and senior managers.
 Honest approach resulting in trusted relationships with senior colleagues.
 Run regular lunch and learn sessions at work to encourage debate and knowledge share.
 I host a number of [technical blogs](#technical-blogging) where I write tutorials on key analytical skills.
+If I had a mission statement it would probably say `Learn cool things and share`.

 #### Management